 |C-ring||See snap ring.|

-(also formal) A variation of italic or oblique italic nibs, illustrated to the right, in which edges are sharply defined; a calligrapher’s nib.
+(also formal) A variation of italic or oblique italic nibs, illustrated below, in which edges are sharply defined; a calligrapher’s nib.
 A crisp italic nib is relatively lacking in smoothness but produces greater line variation and more precise corners than a cursive italic, which is ground to be relatively smooth in use.
 See also cursive (definition 2), italic, oblique.

 A third-tier fountain pen brand of the 1910s and 1920s, available in celluloid and metal versions.
 The metal pens were cheaply gold plated, but Criterion products were otherwise well made.
 Except for the CRITERION imprint running down the clip (see image below) and a 14k Gold Filled imprint on the cap lip of metal pens, the pens are unmarked — but research by Jonathan Veley has determined that they were made by the Rex Manufacturing Company of Providence, Rhode Island.
 See also Rex.